-- 1.9 The NDP, like all development plans, is subject to an assessment process known as Strategic Environmental Assessment.
+- reference is made in the NDP to strategic policies, this should be taken to include any replacement policies arising from the update. - 1.9 The NDP, like all development plans, is subject to an assessment process known as Strategic Environmental Assessment.
 It must also undergo an Appropriate Assessment under the Habitats Regulations because the River Lugg, which runs through the Neighbourhood Area to the west and south of the village, is part of the River Wye Special Area of Conservation.
-These Assessments are undertaken independently, by Herefordshire Council.
-Assessments of the draft NDP have been carried out and are being published as part of this consultation. - 1.10 The NDP covers the period 2011 to 2031, coterminous with the present Local Plan.
+These Assessments have been undertaken independently by Herefordshire Council. - 1.10 The NDP covers the period 2011 to 2031, coterminous with the present Local Plan.